zhishengyifeng/learngit/readme.txt

-zz is sb
+zz is b sb
-sh is sb
+sh is b sb